MaxHalford/starboost/README.md

 **Doesn't scikit-learn already do that?**

-Indeed scikit-learn [implements gradient boosting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), but the only supported weak learner is decision tree.
+Indeed scikit-learn [implements gradient boosting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html), but the only supported weak learner is a decision tree.
 In essence gradient boosting can be used with other weak learners than decision trees.

 **What about XGBoost/LightGBM/CatBoost?**